dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 Here's the July/August 2020 .NET Foundation update.
 Every other month, we'll give you a quick overview of the .NET Open Source landscape, including top project news, events, community links and more.

 ## General news
+The .NET Foundation GitHub org will require 2FA enabled starting on August 28.
+Anyone that does not have 2FA enabled on their account at that time will be automatically removed from the org.
+Please see the GitHub help on [enabling 2FA on your account](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).

 ### Board Elections Update